microsoft/wildcat/examples/t2t/README.md

 # ImageNet Classification with T2T-ViT model

-This example folder recreates the T2T-ViT ImageNet classification experiments.
+This example folder recreates the T2T-ViT ImageNet classification experiments of [WildCat: Near-Linear Attention in Theory and Practice](https://arxiv.org/abs/2602.10056).

-To ensure correct file paths, navigate to wildcat/examples/t2t in the terminal
+All scripts should be run from this directory.

 ## Prerequisites